COVID-19 (Coronavirus) Resources

 We are continuing to monitor the COVID-19 outbreak in Georgia and the US and as a Chapter are making adjustments to ensure the safety of our members, partners, staff and community at large.
 We are committed to following all recommendations from the CDC and state and local public health departments and will be modifying and postponing events as necessary.

-The Jim Soapes Charity Golf Tournament, the primary fund-raiser for the Pediatric Foundation of Georgia, will be postponed to next April.
-The tourney is usually held in April, and we had moved this year’s version to October 21 in hopes that we’d be able to play then.
-But alas, conditions simply don’t allow it.
-We’ll see where things stand next spring.
+The Jim Soapes Charity Golf Tournament, the primary fund-raiser for the Pediatric Foundation of Georgia will move to October 2021.
 Thank you for your support of the Foundation in the meantime.

-The Georgia Pediatric Practice Manager and Nurses Meeting has been postponed to May 2021.
+The Georgia Pediatric Practice Manager and Nurses Meeting will be held virtually in May 2021.

 You can also visit the About tab for a full staff directory.
 Thank you!